philocalyst/fweh/README.md

-# Welcome to Frame 🖼️
+# Welcome to Fweh(ame) 🖼️

-Frame is a command-line tool designed for enhancing your images by adding professional-looking frames, shadows, rounded corners, and customizable backgrounds.
+Fweh is a command-line tool designed for enhancing your images by adding professional-looking fwehs, shadows, rounded corners, and customizable backgrounds.
 It allows you to easily process images, adjust their aspect ratios, and apply various visual effects to make them stand out.

 ## Brief Summary

-Frame empowers you to:
+Fweh empowers you to:

 *   Add solid color, gradient, or image-based backgrounds.
 *   Apply soft drop shadows with configurable offset, color, blur, and opacity.